marceloglacial/2006-portal-verdes-mares/README.md

 # Portal Verdes Mares (2006)

 Devtest to a Web Developer position on Portal Verdes Mares.

-Incomplete front-end because a got the job before finished it.
+Incomplete front-end.
+I got the job before finished it.

 ## Front-end